 As with any wedding ceremony or reception decisions, the important thing is to make sure your wedding choices represent who the two of you are as a couple and the wedding flow you hope to obtain – after all, that is what the big day is all about.

 Whether you're keeping your last name or not, all couples will need to ensure that they (or their wedding planner) is communicating with their DJ, band leader, or emcee to make sure all of the details are accurate and rehearsed.
 Before the bride and groom are introduced, the members of the wedding party are often announced first.
 Make sure whoever is reciting the introductions knows how to pronounce the names of everyone involved.
 No one wants to be in the position of having to feel like they need to correct anyone.

 You can either choose to introduce your wedding party or not, but you'll definitely want to be introduced as husband and wife – especially if you didn't have the special announcement of Mr. and Mrs. at your wedding ceremony.
 An example of a newlywed-only announcement is: "It is my great honor and privilege to introduce to you [insert names]!
 Let's welcome them as newlyweds with a round of applause!"
 At that point, friends and family would often give a standing ovation.

 Again, make sure you choose to format your grand entrance the way you want.
 Modern-day weddings need only follow the traditions that couples want to include.
 While you should certainly be introduced as newlyweds, you don't need to announce your parents, members of the wedding party, and so on if you don't want to.
 Just like the choice to keep your last name or change your name, do what feels right to you!

-For more ideas and advice, discover nine reasons why someone might not change their last name, as well as the legal steps involved if you do make the switch.
+For more ideas and advice, see wedding ceremony seating alternatives, get invitation wording examples, discover nine reasons why someone might not change their last name, as well as the legal steps involved if you do make the switch.